-Faculty offices/Cardinal Academy Space: Located inside the Res/Rec athletic training facility.
+Cardinal Academy Space: Located inside the Res/Rec athletic training facility.
 There is an educational center located here that you are welcome to use to study, place backpacks/coats (please note-not secure) during clinicals, and other purposes.
-This is where most of your faculty office hour meetings will be, unless otherwise noted.
+There may be meetings and/or classes in this space from time to time.

 SEHS office suite: This is on the second floor of the stadium on the south end of the building (nearest baseball stadium).
-This is where the administrative assistant for the school, as well as Dean Marci J. Swede's office is located.
+This is where the athletic training program faculty offices are located.